alchitry/alchitry.github.io/content/tutorials/alchitry-constraints-reference.md

 In this case, the tools will translate the pinout to the adapter's pinout.

 If a `V2` version is used with a `V1` board an error is thrown.

+The value `PT_ALPHA` is specifically for the first batch of Pt boards that had a pinout error.
+It is only valid when [`SIDE`](#side) is set to `TOP`.
+The bottom pinout of the alpha boards should use a `PINOUT` of `V2`.

+### SIDE

+Most boards only have ports on the top side.
+However, the [Pt](https://shop.alchitry.com/products/alchitry-pt) has pins on both sides.

+To distinguish between the top and bottom, the `SIDE` attribute was added.

+`SIDE` can have a value of `TOP` or `BOTTOM`.
+It defaults to `TOP`.

+On the Pt, the top and bottom connectors both have banks A and B, and the pin names are identical.
+This means that a constraint file that works for the top of the board can be simply wrapped in a `SIDE(BOTTOM)` attribute block to use the board with the bottom connectors.

 ### STANDARD